 Naoko Kato teaches Modern East Asian History at St. Mark's College.
 She has taught Asian Canadian and Asian Migration courses at the University of British Columbia and Simon Fraser University.
-A former Japanese-language librarian at the University of British Columbia, she currently works for the North American Coordinating Council on Japanese Library Resources and is a scholar-in-residence at the University of Victoria.
+A former Japanese-language librarian at the University of British Columbia, she works for the North American Coordinating Council on Japanese Library Resources and is a scholar-in-residence at the University of Victoria.

-Her dissertation, Through the Kaleidoscope: Uchiyama Bookstore and Sino-Japanese Visionaries in War and Peace is a transnational story of a bookstore in Shanghai, run by a Japanese Christian, frequented by Chinese customers during the war with Japan.
-Her current research interests include the use of Japanese-language sources in writing Japanese-Canadian history.
+Her book, Kaleidoscope: The Uchiyama Bookstore and its Sino-Japanese Visionaries is a transnational story of a bookstore in Shanghai, run by a Japanese Christian, frequented by Chinese customers during the war with Japan.
+Her current research interests are in pre-war to post-WWII Japanese diaspora print culture.

 PhD History (East Asia), University of Texas at Austin